South County Traffic Court in Pinellas

 The cases criminal traffic cases pending in South County Traffic Court were relocated to the Pinellas County Justice Center (CJC) on 49th Street in Clearwater, FL, in accordance with Administrative Order No. 2018-058 PI-CIR, effective on January 1, 2019, that rescinded the prior Administrative Order 2016-016 PI-CIR.

-Both civil traffic infractions and criminal traffic misdemeanor cases are heard in Division I and Divison II in South County.
+Both civil traffic infractions and criminal traffic misdemeanor cases are heard in Division I and Division II in South County.

 Attorney for Traffic Misdemeanors in St. Petersburg, FL

-If you have a traffic misdemeanor cases that originated in the southern part of Pinellas County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you have a traffic misdemeanor case originating in the southern part of Pinellas County, FL, contact an experienced criminal defense attorney at Sammis Law Firm.

 Our criminal defense attorneys represent clients throughout Pinellas County, FL, for criminal misdemeanor charges such as DUI, DWLS, no valid driver’s license, and leaving the scene of a crash (hit and run).